Synergistic Small Worlds that Drive Technological Sophistication: Methods

 \section{Methods}

-Partial information decomposition (PID) requires a large number of observations per variable, typically in the order of 200 for a process with two inputs and one output (the number of required observations scales with the number of inputs).
+Partial information decomposition (PID) requires estimating the joint probability distributions of inputs and outputs.
+To do this robustly and efficiently, a sufficiently large number of observations is required (the number of required observations scales with the number of inputs).
 Such data do not exist for a single industry in a country's IO tables.
 Nevertheless, we can overcome this limitation by performing a data-clustering procedure based on the technological similarity of countries in a given industry.
 Thus, we create a workflow that facilitates the pre-processing and inference tasks.
 The entire pipeline should be repeated for each industry that one would like to include in the analysis.
 The workflow consists of two major steps, and an illustrative sketch is provided in \autoref{fig:workflow}.

 \begin{enumerate} \item \textbf{Clustering}: Grouping countries that exhibit similar production patterns in a target industry, preferably in roughly equally sized groups.
-This means that two countries that are in the same cluster in a given industry A, may be in different ones when analyzing another industry B. \item \textbf{Estimation}: Using PID to estimate synergy scores for each pair of inputs in the target industry, and constructing its corresponding synergistic interaction network. \end{enumerate}
+This means that two countries that are in the same cluster in a given industry A, may be in different ones when analyzing another industry B. \item \textbf{Estimation}: Using PID to estimate synergy scores for each pair of inputs in the target industry, and constructing its corresponding synergy interaction network. \end{enumerate}

 In the rest of this section, we explain the PID method and the clustering procedure in detail.
 Since the economic complexity indices are standard metrics in the literature, we explain how we calculate them at the industry level in the SI.